NexPlayer/iOS-SDK/player-statistics.md

 #### numOfSegmentTimeout

-The number of segments that resulting a timeout.
+The number of segments that results in a timeout.

 #### numOfTrackSwitchDown